Azure/azure-osconfig/README.md

 ## HTTP proxy configuration

-OSConfig can use the HTTP proxy information configured in one of the following environment variables, when starting up attempting to read each one in the following order and stopping at the first found to be locally present:
+OSConfig attempts to use the HTTP proxy information configured in one of the following environment variables, the first such variable that is locally present:

 1. `http_proxy`
 1. `https_proxy`
 1. `HTTP_PROXY`
 1. `HTTPS_PROXY`

-When OSConfig finds one of these environment variables, OSConfig attempts to use the HTTP proxy configuration from there.

 OSConfig supports the HTTP proxy configuration to be in one of the following formats: